 This three-day programme will address community, government and social enterprise initiatives that support Canada’s First Nations communities.
 TPW will travel to Yellowknife, a city in the Northwest Territories to meet local experts, and together we will travel on by seaplane to Blachford Lake where we will spend two days meeting with indigenous elders, youth and social entrepreneurs.
 You will have the opportunity to learn alongside peer philanthropists, many of them Canadian, working in this area.

 We will take part in a reconciliation dialogue workshop, learn about the history of the First Nations peoples, and understand more about the Canadian government’s reconciliation process.
-With a focus on land rights and issues, we will learn about the challenges these communities face from big business and oil and gas pipelines; the opportunities the land provides for social enterprise and livelihoods; and the means for elders and young people to influence policy, practice and public opinion.
-This programme will be led by Jo Ensor, who has 20 years’ experience working with marginalised communities, and a local foundation which works closely with these communities – together providing a rights-based, gender-based and strategic philanthropy lens to the visit.
+With a focus on land rights, we will learn about the challenges these communities face from big business and oil and gas pipelines; the opportunities the land provides for social enterprise and livelihoods; and the means for elders and young people to influence policy, practice and public opinion.
+This programme will be led by Jo Ensor, who has 20 years’ experience working with marginalised communities, and a Canadian Foundation which works closely with these communities – together providing a rights-based, gender-based and strategic philanthropy lens to the visit.
 Canada’s recent refugee integration policies are an interesting backdrop.

 We hope this programme will be of interest not only to TPW’s Canadian membership, but also to global members working in human rights and land rights, and with indigenous or marginalised communities.

 Participants will need to arrive into Yellowknife on Monday 24 September, 2018 in time for our opening dinner that evening.
 The following day we will travel by seaplane to spend a day and a night in a remote rural area to further understand the challenges and opportunities, We will then head back to Yellowknife, finishing on the afternoon of Thursday 27 September.